 According to the Business Insights Healthcare Report, the worldwide market for pain therapies was approximately \$13.9 billion in 2004.
 That report estimates that approximately 115 million people in the world's seven major pharmaceutical markets suffer annually from acute nociceptive pain following a surgical procedure.
-That report also estimates that 43 million people in the world's seven major pharmaceutical markets suffer annually from some form of neuropathic pain.
+That report also estimates that 43 million people in the world's seven major pharmaceutical markets suffer annually from acute suffer annually from some form of neuropathic pain.